zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

       does not match the IP address.

 ### ERROR-PREFIX-DATABASE-8
-IPv4 and IPv6.
 ASN lookup gives no TXT-record but a CNAME.

 * Zone: error-prefix-database-7.connectivity04.xa
   * 1 NS.